-Heat the oven to 180º C. Mix the chickpea flour, turmeric and paprika on a plate and mix well.
-Roll the meatballs, 8 at a time, in the seasoned flour and dust off the excess.
+Heat the oven to 180º C. Mix the chickpea flour, turmeric and paprika together a plate and season to taste with salt and pepper.
+Roll the meatballs, eight at a time, in the seasoned flour and dust off the excess.
 Fry in hot oil, in batches, for 3-4 minutes, or until crusty and golden brown all over, draining on kitchen paper.
-Place them all on a baking sheet and roast in the hot oven for 5-7 minutes, or until cooked right through.
+Place the meatballs on a baking sheet and roast in the hot oven for 5-7 minutes, or until cooked right through.

 Stick a toothpick into each one and serve hot or cold, with Lemon-Yoghurt Dipping Sauce.